Wavelet-Packet Content for Positive Operators: Trace class greedy extraction

-In this section we freeze a depth $n$ and look at what the trace weights $\mathrm{tr}\left(C_{w}\left(R\right)\right)$ do when we repeatedly remove the largest depth-$n$ block.
-At this point the content measure language from \prettyref{thm:3-1} is convenient: at each step we have a finite mass distribution on the depth-$n$ cylinders, and the rule is simply ``remove the heaviest one.''
-The main point is that this produces a clean geometric decay estimate for the trace of the remainder, with a rate depending only on the number of packets at depth $n$.
-So, at fixed depth, the trace-greedy rule gives a quantitative statement saying that a controlled amount of mass must drop at each removal step.
+In this section we fix a depth $n$ and study the trace weights $\mathrm{tr}\left(C_{w}\left(R\right)\right)$ under repeated removal of the largest depth $n$ block.
+By \prettyref{thm:3-1}, these trace weights define the boundary measure $\mu_{R}$ on $\partial\mathcal{T}$, and by \prettyref{thm:3-2} the depth $n$ packet data give the corresponding finite-resolution boundary description at that level.
+From this point of view, the depth $n$ trace greedy rule simply removes the heaviest cylinder in the depth $n$ partition.
+The main point of the section is that this fixed depth rule yields a clean geometric decay estimate for the trace of the remainder, with a rate depending only on the number $N_{n}$ of packets at depth $n$.

 We assume throughout this section that $R\in\mathcal{S}_{1}\cap B\left(H\right)_{+}$, so that all traces are finite.

 For each depth $n\ge1$ we write

 At depth $n$ we have the orthogonal decomposition